-This eBook provides guidance on building cross-platform enterprise apps using Xamarin.Forms.
-Xamarin.Forms is a cross-platform UI toolkit that allows developers to easily create native user interface layouts that can be shared across platforms, including iOS, Android, and the Universal Windows Platform (UWP).
-It provides a comprehensive solution for Business to Employee (B2E), Business to Business (B2B), and Business to Consumer (B2C) apps, providing the ability to share code across all target platforms and helping to lower the total cost of ownership (TCO).
+This guide provides guidance on building cross-platform enterprise apps using Xamarin.Forms.
+Xamarin.Forms is a cross-platform UI toolkit that allows developers to easily create native user interface layouts that can be shared across a number of platforms, including iOS, Android, and the Universal Windows Platform (UWP).
+It provides a comprehensive solution for Business-to-Consumer (B2C) and Business-to-Business (B2B) apps, providing the ability to share code across all target platforms and helping to lower the total cost of ownership (TCO).

-The guide focuses provides architectural guidance for developing adaptable, maintainable, and testable Xamarin.
-Forms enterprise apps.
-Guidance is provided on how to implement MVVM, dependency injection, navigation, validation, and configuration management, while maintaining loose coupling.
-In addition, there's also guidance on performing authentication and authorization with Identity Server, accessing data from containerized microservices, and unit testing.
+The guide focuses on the core patterns and architectural guidance for developing Xamarin.Forms enterprise apps that are easier to test, maintain, and evolve.
+Guidance is provided on how to implement MVVM, dependency injection, navigation, validation, configuration management, while maintaining loose coupling.
+In addition, there's also guidance on performing authentication and authorization with IdentityServer, accessing data from containerized microservices, and unit testing.

 The guide comes with source code for the eShopOnContainers mobile app, and source code for the eShopOnContainers reference app.
-The eShopOnContainers mobile app is a cross-platform enterprise app developed using Xamarin.Forms, which connects to a series of containerized microservices known as the eShopOnContainers reference app.
-However, the eShopOnContainers mobile app can be configured to consume data from mock services for those who wish to avoid deploying the containerized microservices.
+The eShopOnContainers mobile app is cross-platform enterprise app developed using Xamarin.Forms, which connects to a series of containerized microservices known as the eShopOnContainers reference app.
+However, the eShopOnContainers mobile app can be configured to consume data from mock services, for those who wish to avoid deploying the containerized microservices.